acaly/entityx_lua/README.md

 This system adds the ability to extend entity logic with Lua scripts.

+It has only been tested with entityx 0.1.0.
+1.0.0 compatible version is still work in process.

 ## Example
 To use this system, first include the header entityx_lua.h.
 Create a component Position and export it to lua.
 ```c++